Thursday, November 21, 2024

 Surface Studio 2: Hardware

-I decided to feature the Surface Studio because it’s very very configurable in terms of hardware.
-For GPU you can choose between the 4050RTX, 4060RTX and the workstation GPU RTX Ada 2000.
+I decided to feature the Surface Studio FIRST because it’s very very configurable in terms of hardware.
+For the GPU you can choose between the 4050RTX, 4060RTX and the workstation GPU RTX Ada 2000.

 Since AutoCAD doesn’t seem to make good use of workstation graphics (we’ll get to that later) the choice is between the 4050RTX or the 4060RTX.
 The former has 6GB vRAM while the latter has 8GB vRAM.

-Both are OVERKILL for engineering students and anyone getting started with AutoCAD but if you’re an actual working engineer, you know best by now that the 6GB vRAM gives you the best performance/money ratio as far as AutoCAD goes.
-If you’re also using other 3D CAD modeling software that’s a bit more heavy with much larger models you want to pick the 4060RTX with 8GB vRAM.
+Both are OVERKILL for engineering students and anyone getting started with AutoCAD but if you’re an actual working engineer, you know best by now that the 6GB vRAM gives you the best performance/money ratio for medium-large models in AutoCAD.

-Unfortunately, the price of the newest Surface Laptop Studio with the 4050RTX can be around 2000 dollars!
-This isn’t an issue if you are a working engineer but if you are a student…don’t worry if you want a portable beast like the Surface Laptop Studio 2 you have three options:
+Unfortunately, the price of the 4050RTX is around 2000 dollars!
+Not an issue if you are an engineer but if you are a student…

-• Buy the Surface Book which has been discontinued but still has models with 4-6GB vRAM dedicated graphics
+• The Surface Book which has been discontinued but still has models with 4-6GB vRAM dedicated graphics

-• Buy the Surface Laptop Studio which has the 3050Ti (4GB vRAM)
+• The Surface Laptop Studio 1 which has the 3050Ti GPU (4GB vRAM)

-• You choose a model with 16GB RAM (not vRAM) which should boost integrated GPU performance.
+• You choose a model with 16GB RAM (RAM!, not vRAM) this significantly boosts integrated GPU performance.

-• Try to grab the latest versions (7,8,9) which have very recent CPUs (thus faster integrated graphics).
+• Try to grab the latest versions (7,8,9,10) which have more recent CPUs (thus faster integrated graphics).

 Rendering: Important!

-If you’re working with small/medium projects rendering shouldn’t take that long and it’s not going to be damaging to the Surface Pro and much less the Surface Book/Laptop Studio.
-Try not to render all day with 3DS Max/Revit with either of the surface devices though.
-The next model we’ll go over is much better suited for that.
+If you’re working with small/medium projects rendering shouldn’t take that long and it’s not going to be damaging to the Surface Pro though.

 Surface Laptop Studio 2